builder-247/itp2d/README.md

 are found.
 Please see `configure --help` for various options you can pass to the script.
 The `configure`-script writes the configuration options to a file called `Makefile.local` which is then read by the main Makefile.
-After the `configure`-script is succesfully finished, you can compile itp2d simply by running the command `make` in the directory where the Makefile resides.
+After the `configure`-script is successfully finished, you can compile itp2d simply by running the command `make` in the directory where the Makefile resides.
 Please note that these build tools are only designed for GCC's C++ compiler `g++` – if you wish to compile itp2d with some other compiler, you need to modify the